What Flowers To Plant In A Raised Garden Bed: Gardeners’ Best Picks

 Sweet alyssum is a short-lived perennial that grows low.
 The flowers are tiny and have a pleasant scent.
 You can let them grow as living mulch because their shallow roots hold soil in place.
 You can plant them next to the Swiss chard.

 Whether you are in search of companion plants for vegetable crops or simply want to add more color to your garden, knowing what flowers to plant in a raised garden bed is important.
 Just some final tips, when you're cleaning up at the end of the season, make sure to leave the roots of your flowers intact.
 They will decay, but feed the soil and make it richer.
 When gathering flowers, snip them first thing in the morning and immediately place in cool water.
 I hope this article has given you a better understanding of how raised garden beds and flowers work.
 Flowers are certainly more than just pretty décor for the garden.
 They have excellent benefits that make a garden more vibrant, diverse, and balanced.
+Find out more about garden beds.

 by: Magnolia Ricci